 One approach is to include a five-to-ten-minute HIIT cycling session at the end of your strength training session - you can make the most of the gym’s weights equipment and the indoor bike in one visit.

 If you’d rather keep the two separate, or prefer longer HIIT sessions, then you can include one or two cycling HIIT sessions on days when you’re not in the gym.
 Just make sure to include rest days to allow your body to recuperate.

 Can You Do HIIT Cycling Every Day?

 Due to its high-intensity, energetic nature, it’s generally not recommended to do HIIT workouts of any kind every day - this can increase your risk of injury, place stress on the body, and hinder recovery.
-Instead, aim for at least one day of rest or active recovery between HIIT cycling workouts, or alternate with strength training workouts (but still make sure to include at least one or two rest days a week).
+Instead, aim for at least one day of rest or active recovery between HIIT cycling workouts (yoga is a particularly good rest day activity for cyclists), or alternate with strength training workouts (but still make sure to include at least one or two rest days a week).

 5 Of The Best HIIT Cycling Workouts

 Finding the right HIIT style for your fitness levels and ability might take a bit of trial and error, but here are 5 of our favourite approaches for you to try: